SIGNING UP & SIGNING IN

 If you find the variation from one jar to the next unacceptable, we want to make it right.
 Please Contact Us and let us know.

 Both of these products require refrigeration after opening.
 The United States Department of Agriculture (USDA) recommends consuming all products termed soft vegetables in about two weeks.
-Because both of these vegetables are packed in either Tassos® Extra Virgin Olive Oil or vegetable oil, once opened and refrigerated, they frequently have a much longer shelf life.
+Because both of these vegetables are packed in either Tassos® Extra Virgin Olive Oil and vegetable oil, once opened and refrigerated, they frequently have a much longer shelf life.
 Always keep the tomatoes and peppers submerged in their brine.

 Refrigeration may solidify both these oils, causing the oil to thicken and become white.
 While this is perfectly safe to eat, we recommend bringing the jar back to room temperature to reliquify the oil.
 If a white film develops that does not dissipate at room temperature, mold may have developed; we would then advise you to discard this product.